Skip to main content

 Masking automation headers

-By default, the Jira adapter retrieves all automation objects, including authorization headers which may include a secret token.
+By default, the Jira adapter retrieves all automation objects, including authorization headers, which may include a secret token.
 This helps seamless deployments of automations from one instance to another.

 Salto can instead mask these tokens by replacing them with "<SECRET_TOKEN>" during fetches.